mayconfmelo/min-article/docs/manual.typ

 This command shadows the default `#figure` command to add two arguments to it.
-The ABNT NBR 6022 requires that all figures have a caption above it and its source below, and this command allows this by adding the `source` argument; the other argument, `aglignment`, is just sintax sugar to align the figure using less code.
+The ABNT NBR 6022 requires that all figures have a caption above it and its source below, and this command allows this by adding the `source` argument; the other argument, `alignment`, is just syntax sugar to align the figure using less code.

 #arg(